-Pupils are introduced to actual letter formation in conjunction with the introduction of phonics skills.
-They are taught where to start the letter for ease of introduction of precursive script later.
-Also, during Reception, children are taught correct number formation, starting at the top each number (we use open 4s and english 7s)
+Children are introduced to actual letter formation in conjunction with the introduction of phonics skills.
+They are taught where to start the letter for ease of introduction of pre-cursive script later.
+Also, during Reception, children are taught correct number formation, starting at the top each number (we use open 4s and English 7s)

 Practise of particular high frequency words helps to develop good visual and writing habits e.g. 'the', 'and'.
-Usually by the end of the EYFS, all pupils will have been introduced to all letters of the alphabet and introduced to more independent writing.
-Pupils practise their names with the aim being neatly and by memory.
+Usually by the end of the EYFS, all children will have been introduced to all letters of the alphabet and introduced to more independent writing.
+Children practise their names with the aim being neatly and by memory.

-As pupils move to Year 1 the skills acquired in the Foundation Stage are continued, consolidating correct formation, concentration and accurate work.
+As children move to Year 1 the skills acquired in the Foundation Stage are continued, consolidating correct formation, concentration and accurate work.